omicron1100/find-that-pokemon/README.md

-# Pokemon Party Picker
+# Where's That Pokemon?

 Navigate to the project directory in a terminal, then run `npm start`.

-Open a web browser and navigate to http://localhost:3000
+Open a web browser and navigate to http://localhost:4000

 ## How to Play

-Navigate to various locations in the Pokemon world to assemble your own party!

-Select a region to start, then pick a location to explore.

-When you are ready to search, click the `Encounter` button to run into a Pokemon!
-Then decide if you want to keep the Pokemon in your party or not

-Each location may have more than one area, so be sure to
+Find that Pokemon!
+You are on the hunt for Pokemon throughout the Pokemon world.
+You are given a Pokemon to find and you must navigate to any location where that Pokemon may be encountered in-game.

+When you think you have found a location where the Pokemon can be found, click `Found It!`